openframeworks/ofBook/chapters/shaders/chapter.md

 ```

 Two big things to note: take a look at *setup()* and see that thing that says: *shader.load("shadersGL3/shader")*?
 That's where we're actually loading the shaders in.
-OF lets us take a little shrtcut in loading a shader where we just tell OF what folder we're loading the shaders out of and what both files are named and we're off to the races.
+OpenFrameworks lets us take a little shrtcut in loading a shader where we just tell oF what folder we're loading the shaders out of and what both files are named and we're off to the races.
 Those files are actualy called shader.vert (that's the vertex shader) and shader.frag (that's the fragment shader) so they're both going to be loaded with that single call.
 If you have files that are named separately you can always just use this:

 ```cpp
 shader.load("myCrazyVertFile.vert", "myCrazyFragFile.frag");